Zeeshanunique/cluster-migrate-magic/README.md

 - npm 8.x or later
 - Access to a Kubernetes cluster (or use mock data for development)
 - AWS CLI configured (for AWS EKS integration)
+- For production: EC2 instance with appropriate IAM role attached

 ## Setup and Installation